- See & do

 - Eat & drink

 - Our Valley

 The Eastern Bays are far too good to leave after just one day, so find somewhere fantastic to stay a night or two.
-Burden's Gate Guest House is a magnificent bed and breakfast right on the shore of the harbour or for self-contained accommodation with magnificent views try Sorrento Retreat.
+At The Bay is a magnificent bed and breakfast right on the shore of the harbour or for self-contained accommodation with magnificent views try Sorrento Retreat.